Florents-Tselai/WarcDB/README.md

 # WarcDB: Web crawl data as SQLite databases.

 `WarcDB` is a an `SQLite`-based file format that makes web crawl data easier to share and query.
-It is based on the standardized `.warc` file format.

 ## Usage